ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 # Accelerate delivery of static files using a CDN

-This tutorial walks you through how to host and serve website assets (images, videos, documents) and user generated content in a {{site.data.keyword.cos_full_notm}}, and how to use a [Content Delivery Network (CDN)](https://console.bluemix.net/catalog/infrastructure/cdn-powered-by-akamai) for fast and secure delivery to users around the world.
+This tutorial walks you through how to host and serve website assets (images, videos, documents) and user generated content in a {{site.data.keyword.cos_full_notm}}, and how to use a [{{site.data.keyword.cdn_full}} (CDN)](https://console.bluemix.net/catalog/infrastructure/cdn-powered-by-akamai) for fast and secure delivery to users around the world.

 Web applications have different types of content: HTML content, images, videos, cascading style sheets, JavaScript files, user-generated content.
 Some contents change often, others not so much, some are accessed very often by lot of users, others occasionally.
 As the audience for the application grows, you may want to offload serving these contents to another component, freeing resources for your main application.
 You may also want to have these contents served from a location close to your application users, wherever they are in the world.